-The following table and the notes thereto set out the name, municipality and country of residence of each director and executive officer of the Company; their current position and office with the Company; their respective principal occupation during the five preceding years; the date on which they were first elected or appointed as a director or officer of the Company:
+The following table and the notes thereto set out the name, municipality and country of residence of each director and executive officer of the Company; their current position and office with the Company; their respective principal occupation during the five preceding years; the date on which they were first elected or appointed as a director or officer of the Company.
+The term of office of the directors expires at the Company's next annual general meeting of shareholders.

 Name and Municipality of Residence Position with the Company Director Since Principal Occupation during the five preceding years (4) Securities Beneficially Owned, Controlled or Directed (1) Marc Henderson (3) Toronto, Canada Chairman and Director August 2007 Mr. Henderson is a Director of the Company and non-executive Chairman of the board of directors.
 Mr. Henderson currently serves as the President, Chief Executive Officer and a Director of Laramide and has held this position since May 1995.
 He was previously (until December 2009) President and CEO of Aquiline Resources Inc. until the sale of that company to Pan American Silver.
-Mr. Henderson is also an independent Director of Midpoint Holdings Inc. and Khan Resources Inc. 4,744,148 Blaise Yerly (3) Puidoux, Switzerland Director February 2008 Mr. Yerly is a Director of the Company.
+Mr. Henderson is also an independent Director of Khan Resources Inc. 4,794,148 Blaise Yerly (3) Puidoux, Switzerland Director February 2008 Mr. Yerly is a Director of the Company.
 Mr. Yerly was Chairman and Director of the board of directors of Aquiline Resources Inc. from 1998 until it was sold to Pan American Silver Corp. in December 2009.
 Mr. Yerly was a Director of Javelina Resources Ltd. until it was merged with Midpoint Holdings Ltd. in April 2013.
 Mr. Yerly is the executive Chairman of Wacyba Ltd, a private investment company, since March 2008.
-2,948,056 Doug Bache (2) Burlington, Canada Director August 2009 Mr. Bache is a Director of the Company and Chairman of the Audit Committee.
+3,306,506 Doug Bache (2) Burlington, Canada Director August 2009 Mr. Bache is a Director of the Company and Chairman of the Audit Committee.
 Mr. Bache is President of Maxum Capital Markets Inc., a private merchant bank that offers corporate finance and strategy advisory services primarily to mining companies.
 Mr. Bache is also a Director of Marathon Gold Corporation.
 He was president of Valencia Ventures Inc. from April 2006 to June 2008 and was a Director of Aberdeen International Inc. from January 2006 until September 2008.
 Mr. Bache was also Treasurer of North American Palladium Ltd. from August 2003 to December 2005.
-308,828
+408,828